Logic Analyzer Guide

 The configurable trigger lets you record just part of the data.
 For instance, you can start recording on button press, or record only while SPI communication is active (using the SS pin as a trigger).

 Using the Logic Analyzer

 First, add the Logic Analyzer to your project.
-You can do this by clicking the purple Plus button, then selecting "Logic Analyzer (8 channels)".
+You can do this by clicking the blue Plus button, then selecting "Logic Analyzer (8 channels)".

 Next, connect the signals you want to record to the Logic Analyzer pins.
 For instance, if you want to record the I2C communication between an Arduino Uno and some peripheral (such as the DS1307 RTC), you can connect pins A4/A5 (which carry the SDA/SCL signals) to pins D0/D1 of the Logic Analyzer.

 Start the simulation.
 You should see the green activity LEDs blink as the signals are coming in, and the number of samples show go up.

 To view the capture, stop the simulation.
 This will download a file called "wokwi-logic.vcd" to your computer.
 The file contains the recorded signals in Value Change Dump format.